OliverUv/resul-ts/README.md

 * TypeScript needs a Result // Either type.
 * This is it.
-* Missing some conveniences.
-Pull requests welcome.
 * MIT License.
+* Pull requests welcome.
 * Any contributed code is assumed to be MIT licensed.

-You could look in `src/test/basic.test.ts` to see examples of basic usage, but it would probably take longer than reading and understanding the actual code, which is in `src/index.ts`.
+Look in `src/test/basic.test.ts` to see examples of basic usage.
+There is also `src/test/basic.test.ts` which tests and shows use of the convenience functions.

 This library enforces the opinion that all errors must include a message that describes the error, not necessarily for end user consumption, but for logging or to help communication with team members.